garcii06/Animated-Movies-EDA/README.md

-# Animated-Movies-DEA 🎞🎟🎫
+# Animated-Movies-EDA 🎞🎟🎫
-Data Exploration Analysis from an animated movies dataset.
+Exploratory Data Analysis from an animated movies dataset.
 The data has a total of 85 rows with some NULLs.

 ## Part 1.
 SQL Exploration and Analysis
 ### Data Cleaning and Transforming